21 Most Beautiful Philippines Islands To Check (2023)

 Pangasinan is located in the west of Luzon and is worth visiting because of its picturesque islands, clean beaches, high waterfalls and green hills.

-Also in Pangasinan province you can go on a pilgrimage tour of ancient churches and visit local restaurants to enjoy the national food.
+Also in Pangasinan province you can go on a pilgrimage tour of ancient churches and visit local restaurants to enjoy Philippines national food.

-Many travel publications regularly list Siargao as one of the best paradise islands in the world.
-In this location you will find small picturesque islands, white sand beaches, natural lagoon pools and a magnificent mangrove reserve.
-But the world fame of Siargao won when local surfers discovered the barrel-shaped waves here – the best for skiing, according to the professionals.
+Siargao island is location where you will find white sand beaches, natural lagoon pools and a magnificent mangrove reserve.
+It’s also the place of barrel-shaped waves that are perfect for skiing, according to the professionals.

-They called this surf location Cloud 9.
-And since then, it has become a place where surfers can test their character, improve their skills, or battle with the sport’s true pros.
+This surf location is called Cloud 9.
+Nowadays, it has become a place where surfers can test their character, improve skills, or battle with the sport’s true pros.

 Surfing is not the only activity on Siargao.
 Be sure to take a tour of the nearby islands: Daku, Guyam, and Naked Island.